abrennec/sose20_cc2/readme.md

 ## Assignments

 Please submit your assignments and exercise solutions to the assignments folder of the corresponding session, i.e., "01_intro".
 To do so, go to the assignments folder and create a folder.
-Name it <my_last_name> and put your results into that folder, for example, like so:
+Name it **<my_last_name>** and put your results into that folder, for example, like so:

 ```
 For any written assignments:
-01_intro/assignments/brennecke/solution.md
+01_intro/assignments/<my_last_name>/solution.md

 For any programming assignments:
-01_intro/assignments/brennecke/mySketch
+01_intro/assignments/<my_last_name>/mySketch
                                 bin/
                                 src/
                                 readme.md